Hochschule Düsseldorf

 photo: Mikael Olsson

-Martin Videgård und Bolle Tham
+Martin Videgård and Bolle Tham

 Kamiel Klaasse (NL Architects)